Exhibitions

 This includes a one year membership with WEAD (Women Eco Artists Dialog) and has accompanying benefits, such as features, being a part of our membership Artists directory, Newsletter member highlights, and more.

 WEAD (Women Eco Artists Dialog) requires that you be a paid WEAD member ($45 fee) in order to be eligible to be juried.
-Payment is due by August 1st.
+Payment is due upon application or no later than submission due date of June 30th.

 Link To Apply & Submission Guidelines: EntryThingy